Translation-Commons/lang-nav/src/features/data/load/extra_entities/readme.md

 Files in this folder add new data that should be loaded with the first batch of data but are not the core files with lists of entities.
-However, they add extra entities (like retired languages) so it should be loaded before the data is initialized.
+However, they add extra entities (like retired languages) so they should be loaded before the data is initialized.